The Valley of Veils: Finding Rivendell in Lauterbrunnen

 The Culture of Adventure and Tradition

-Lauterbrunnen is a place where two worlds collide.
-In the morning, you might see traditional farmers moving their livestock through the streets, their heavy cowbells ringing in rhythm.
-By afternoon, the sky is often filled with the colorful canopies of paragliders and base jumpers who treat these massive cliffs as their personal playground.
+The Traditions: In the morning, you might see local farmers moving their livestock through the streets, their heavy cowbells ringing in rhythm.
+By afternoon, the sky is often filled with the colorful canopies of paragliders who treat these massive cliffs as their personal playground.

 -